Global 500 Roll of Honour

 The Global 500 Roll of Honour was an award given from 1987 to 2003 by the United Nations Environment Programme (UNEP).
 The award recognized the environmental achievements of individuals and organizations around the world.
 A successor system of UNEP awards called Champions of the Earth started in 2005.

 Awardees

-Since the inception of the award in 1987, over 719 individuals and organizations, in both the adult and youth categories, have been honoured with the Global 500 award.
+Since the inception of the award in 1987, over 719 individuals and organizations, in adult and youth categories, have been honoured with the Global 500 award.
 Among prominent winners are: